Temidayo Isaiah Oniosun: Career

+In 2018, Oniosun founded Space in Africa as a platform that covers business, technology, discoveries, events, and political information on the African space and satellite industry.

 In June 2019, he led Space in Africa in raising seed investment from AC Ventures from Florida.

-In June 2020, he was selected as part of the inaugural Karman Fellowship programme.
-The fellows are considered to be change-makers and global leaders who are shaping the future of space.

-In July 2020, while speaking on Sunday Extra on Australian Broadcasting Corporation, he explained how African countries are looking to space to solve problems on the ground.
+In July 2020, while speaking on Sunday Extra on Australian Broadcasting Corporation's Radio National, he explained how African countries are looking to space to solve problems on the ground.

 He is an advisor to Proudly Human, an initiative of which is the Off-World Project, a series of habitation experiments in Earth's most extreme environments.
 Oniosun has led several strategy and policy consulting projects for both government and commercial stakeholders.
 In 2021 he led the African Union Commission baseline studies on the four-space segments and the socio-economic benefits for the establishment and operationalization of the African Space Agency.

-Recognition and Media Features

-Oniosun has received widespread recognition for his contributions to Africa’s space sector and policy leadership.
-He was named to Forbes Africa’s 30 Under 30 list in 2021 for his work in the satellite industry, and has been featured in major international media outlets including CNN, BBC and CNBC where he is frequently cited for commentary on space technology, policy, and Africa’s growing role in the global space economy.